 The Department of Asian Studies offers courses in Japanese from elementary to advanced levels with instruction in speaking, listening, reading and writing.
 Intermediate and upper level courses provide opportunities to discuss current issues or to read modern and contemporary Japanese writings including newspaper and literary texts.

-Through 4 years of Japanese language courses, students will acquire skills that enable them to function appropriately in Japanese society.
+Through four years of Japanese language courses, students will acquire skills that enable them to function appropriately in Japanese society.
 Students will be able to logically organize their thoughts and convey their opinions accurately in Japanese.
 At each level of linguistic proficiency, students master communicative skills, including formal expressions, that are socially and culturally appropriate in Japan.
-Click here to see the goals for each language level!
+The goals for each language level are available here!

 Japanese language resources: